glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 It turns out that RESTful APIs can model many of the tactical DDD concepts.

 - Business logic is encapsulated in the API, so the internal state of an aggregate is always consistent.
-You don't expose APIs that allow clients to manipulate internal state in an inconsistent way.
+Don't expose APIs that allow clients to manipulate internal state in an inconsistent way.
+Favor coarse-grained APIs that expose aggregates as resources.

 - Aggregates are addressable by ID.
 The URL is the stable identifier.